 - 1. Be able to describe and discuss the process of human communication. - 2.
 Be able to identify and explain the basic components of an effective speech. - 3.
-Be challenged to interact competently in dyadic, and small group experiences.

-- 4. Be able to construct and deliver informational and persuasive speeches. - 5.
+Be challenged to interact competently in dyadic, and small group experiences. - 4.
+Be able to construct and deliver informational and persuasive speeches. - 5.
 Develop the theoretical, practical, and spiritual foundations for effective communication.

-FOUNDATIONAL EXPLORATIONS LEARNING OUTCOMES
+GENERAL EDUCATION LEARNING OUTCOMES

-Here is the link to FE (formerly GE) courses and corresponding FELO's: https://assessment.pointloma.edu/academic-assessment/general-education/assessment-plan/
+Here is the link to GE course learning outcomes and corresponding GELO's:

+https://pointloma-public.courseleaf.com/tug-catalog/general-education/

-FELO 1b.
+1b.
 Oral: Students will be able to effectively express ideas and information to others through oral communication.